GuilhermeStracini/apiclient-boilerplate-dotnet/README.md

 - Change the package name in the *SolutionName.csproj*.
 - Change the *main project* reference in the tests project in file *Tests/SolutionName.Tests.csproj*
 - Fix in the *readme* the path of the badges and remove this section.
-- Add to *readme* usage instructions of your client.
+- Add to *readme* usage instructions of your client/SDK.